Dhanushsj12/adaptive-engine-layout/ARCHITECTURE.md

 This is used when an element cannot occupy its ideal position because another element has already claimed that space.

-Instead of immediately dropping the element, the resolver searches for available space.
+Instead of immediately dropping the element, the resolver searches for available space and sizes the repositioned element to as much of that free space as it can use — capped at its own ideal size, floored at its hard minimum — rather than always shrinking to the bare minimum.

 This enables the `repositioned` degradation state.